Casas Adobes, Arizona: History

 Though Casas Adobes is an unincorporated community, it is older than both the towns of Oro Valley and Marana.

 The area bordering the Cañada del Oro in the north, and the Rillito River in the south was primarily inhabited and utilized by cattle ranchers.
 Cattle ranches dominated the Casas Adobes area until the 1920s, when Tucson had grown far enough north and the advent of the automobile made the area more easily accessible.

 One of the first individuals to build a home in the area was Maurice L. Reid, who came to Tucson in 1923 seeking a "walking cure" for tuberculosis.
 In the late 1920s Reid bought a 1500 acre former ranch, bounded by North Oracle Road to the east, Orange Grove Road to the south, Ina Road to the north, and North La Cholla Boulevard to the west.
 Reid planted more than 200 acre of citrus trees and date palms, that would become the heart of Tucson's citrus industry.
 Over the years, Reid sold parcels of land for home sites, and in 1950 he sold the last of his land.
 Some larger residential estates continue to maintain the remaining citrus groves and orchards nearly a century later.

 Leonie Boutall, who relocated to Arizona from Tennessee, decided to build a guest ranch in the early 1930s.
 The dry climate, her doctor told her, would relieve her bronchial troubles.
-Boutall bought 100 acre of former ranch land just west of North Oracle Road, and south of a narrow dirt track now called Orange Grove Road.
+Boutall bought 100 acre of former ranch land just west of North Oracle Road, and south of a narrow dirt track called Orange Grove Road.
 She built Rancho Nezhone, a luxury guest ranch that drew the rich and famous to the sparsely settled area far north of Tucson.
 Kate Smith, Liberace, Gen. John Pershing and William "Hopalong Cassidy" Boyd were guests of the desert retreat which featured lush vegetation with monkeys and parrots.
 Boutall sold out of the property in 1948.
 Today the site is home to Mission Palms Apartments, where much of the original flora and several features remain, including a 300-stone wall in front of the property.

 Sam Nanini and Giaconda, his wife, moved to Tucson in 1948 seeking to cure Giaconda Nanini's bronchial asthma.
 Beginning in the mid-1950s, the Italian born, transplanted Chicagoan developed three residential subdivisions on about 300 acre that became the heart of the Casas Adobes community, giving the community its name.
 The subdivisions, along with Sam Nanini's landmark Casas Adobes Plaza, were considered by many to be Tucson's first suburb.
 Most of the homes in the subdivision are large ranch-style homes built with adobe bricks.
 Sam Nanini and his son William also later built the world-class Tucson National Resort, and the million-dollar residential subdivision, the Tucson National Estates.